-Winter weather can quickly become a problem for unprepared drivers.
-In fact, according to the National weather service about 70 percent of winter weather-related deaths occur in an automobile.
+Winter weather can quickly become a problem for inexperienced drivers.
+In fact, according to the National Weather Service about 70 percent of winter weather-related deaths occur in an automobile.
 When winter weather starts moving in, you better be prepared to deal with cold-weather emergencies.

 Preparedness Tips for Safe Winter Driving: